 The Web of Trust model can be used in conjunction with the security standard OpenPGP.
 The final figure shows the difference between the two trust models.

 As this certificate type is the most commonly used for transport-level security, we would like to discuss a few basic concepts and terms.
 X.509 certificates allow you to implement trust models based on certificate chains.
-A set of elements is required to specify a X.509 certificate, although we won’t go into detail about that in this blog.
+A set of elements is required to specify a X.509 certificate, although we won’t go into detail about that in this post.

 We only want to point out the Issuer and the Subject field, which are required to understand the following: